In the guide

 - Key legislation

-If you have applied to your local authority (and been granted) a storage licence, then you can only sell adult fireworks during the following time periods:
+If you have applied to your local authority (and been granted) a storage licence, then you can supply adult fireworks (categories F2 and F3) but only during the following time periods:

 - from 15 October to 10 November